Yes, Auburn Football Actually Wore Green Jerseys

 And then there’s Boots Stratford, possibly the first to ever track Auburn uniforms in some fashion.
 The Plainsman writer published multiple articles about the team’s aesthetics, even calling the orange jerseys cursed at one point.
 Boots declared the Irish green tops “lucky” in 1939.

 Note the last line of that last clipping.
-Boots, the precursor to the Auburn Uniform Database, stated he wasn’t a fan of the green uniforms.
+Boots, the earliest precursor to the Auburn Uniform Database, stated he wasn’t a fan of the green uniforms.
 And not just once, but twice!
 Clearly, the players weren’t the only ones to reject the alternate uniforms.

 A 7-0 defeat to #2 Tennessee would be the final appearance of the short-lived green uniforms.
 But what if, for some reason, they had stuck around?
 Or if Auburn decided to wear throwback uniforms to this lost era?
 It might look a little something like this: